Quick, Creamy Tomato Soup (without a Drop Of Cream)

 - Black pepper

-- One 3/4- inch thick slice crusty French or Italian bread (stale is fine)
+- One 3/4- inch thick slice crusty French or Italian bread that's about 4 inches long (stale is fine)

 Heat 1 tablespoon of olive oil in a medium pot over medium heat.
 Add the onion, garlic, fennel, oregano, and red pepper flakes and saute until the onion is tender, about 8 minutes.